 Figure 23 shows the electrical circuit of a typical truck application.
-A 70 W lamp and 120 W DC motor are driven.
 As an example, an external circuit is added that takes over load control in case Fail-safe mode is activated (FSOB goes low).
 This circuit allows keeping full control of both channels in case of SPI failure.